crizstian/terraform-s3-static-website/README.md

-# terraform-s3-static-website
+# Hosting a Static Website on Amazon S3 using Terraform
-Hosting S3 static website using terraform.
+Hosting a Static Website on Amazon S3 using Terraform to automate the process of creating and configuring your S3 bucket and defining the bucket policy to make your website accessible.